Myths About Money- Part 1

 One of the first myths that some hold to is the husband should be the one handling the money.
 Finances should be a team effort with the one who is more financial minded leading the way.
 Because we marry our opposites one of the two spouses will probably be more financially bent.

 Another myth that some believe is “it’s my money I’ll do with it what I please”.
 They live dual income marriages.
 It is hard to be one flesh and may create tension and competitiveness if this is how money is handled.
 What happens if one spouse is out of work or decides to stay home with children?
 This is why finances should be “one flesh.”
 Check back tomorrow as we deal with more money myths in marriage.

-Listen to today’s podcast for more insight on this weeks topic.
+Listen to today’s podcast for more on this topic.

-Listen to today’s podcast for more insight on this topic.
+Listen to today’s podcast for more on money in marriage.